dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-2.md

 ![Screenshot of PageLink component incomplete test coverage](/images/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests/page-link-test-coverage-incomplete-3.png)

-In the test coverages above, we keep seeing the line `20` as an uncovered line for a while now.
+In the test coverage above, we keep seeing line `20` as an uncovered line for a while now.
 Well, it's time to address that!
 If you look at the code in `src/components/PageLink.tsx` and look for that line.
 You'll see that it is related to the `disabled` prop, so let's write the test case for when the `disabled` prop value is `true`.
 In the test case, we can do two checks.
-Can you guess what are those checks?
+Can you guess what those checks are?
 Take a moment and after you've made your guess, see and compare it with my code for this test case:

 ```tsx
 ...